dsuryd/dotNetify-Elements/DevApp/server/Docs/Structure/Modal.md

 ﻿## Modal

-The element to display other elements in a modal box.
+The element to display other elements in a modal container.
 It can include a header and a footer, either as property values, or nested along with the content and marked with HTML tags `<header>` and `<footer>`.

 Turn it into a modal form by adding _onSubmit_ or _onSubmitError_ event handler.